Alexandre78R/Alexandre78R/readme.md

 </p>

 <p>
-    Don’t hesitate to explore my github to learn more about my projects !
+    Don’t hesitate to explore my GitHub to learn more about my projects !
 </p>

 - 🌱 I am developing my skills in Typescript and Docker while discovering the use of GitHub Actions.

-- 👨‍💻 All of my projects are available at  [you can find my open-source projects on my Github !](https://github.com/Alexandre78R?tab=repositories)
+- 👨‍💻 All of my projects are available at  [you can take a look at my repositories ](https://github.com/Alexandre78R?tab=repositories)

 - 📫 You can contact me on by email:alexandre.renard98@gmail.com or <img alt="Discord" src="https://img.shields.io/badge/-Discord-4D3FF6?style=flat-square&logo=discord&logoColor=white" alt="discord" /> - alexandre78r (formerly Alexandre78R#7666)